aristanetworks/chef-eos/README.md

 # Requirements

 This cookbook is designed and tested with Chef 12 and EOS 4.15.
-Other versions may work but are not fully tested at this time.
+Other versions are likely to work but are not fully tested at this time.

+  - Arista EOS 4.15 or greater
+  - Chef client 32-bit RPM for RedHat/CentOS
+  - Arista Ruby client for eAPI (rbeapi) rubygem and dependencies:
+    - rbeapi 0.6.0 or greater which requires:
+      - netaddr
+      - net_http_unix
+      - inifile

 # Installing

-Installing Chef on an Arista switch requires the following steps:
+Installing Chef on an Arista switch requires the steps below.
+While the manual steps are displayed, below, for reference, it is suggested to use a tool such as Arista’s CloudVision or ZTP Server to take advantage of the zero-touch provisioning capability of Arista devices to load a desired EOS version, additional packages, and a base config, automatically.

 - [Download the Chef client](https://downloads.chef.io/chef-client/redhat/) for RedHat/CentOS (32-bit)
-- Copy the rpm to the switch
+- Copy the rpm to the switch.
   ```
   Arista#copy http://my_server/path/chef-12.6.0-1.el6.i386.rpm extension:
   ```